 Figure 14.
-Nutrient concentrations as percent of samples exceeding EPA guidance thresholds from 2000 to 2018.
+Nutrient concentrations as percent of samples exceeding EPA guidance thresholds from 2000 to 2019.

-In 2000, the U.S. Environmental Protection Agency (EPA) developed ambient water quality criteria recommendations and information for 14 nutrient eco-regions in the continental United States.
+States.
 Individual states could adopt the criteria developed by EPA or elect to develop their own criteria and methodologies.
 Virginia has been working on a methodology to evaluate nutrient stress in wadeable streams since that time.
-As shown in Figure 14, the percent of stream samples which exceed the threshold levels for nitrogen and phosphorous between 2000 and 2018 are shown.
-In 2018, approximately 95 percent and 59 percent of the samples collected by DEQ contained nitrogen and phosphorus concentrations above the 0.69 mg/L and 0.037 mg/L EPA guidance criteria, respectively.
+As shown in Figure 14, the percent of stream samples which exceed the threshold levels for nitrogen and phosphorous between 2000 and 2019 are shown.
+In 2019, approximately 76 percent and 54 percent of the samples collected by DEQ contained nitrogen and phosphorus concentrations above the 0.69 mg/L and 0.037 mg/L EPA guidance criteria, respectively.